cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 1. Start a local chain that exposes RPCs instead of using a testnet.
 2. Run the same basic CosmJS commands, but for this local chain.

-Along the way, you will learn the basic CosmJS concepts needed to start interacting with the Cosmos ecosystem.
+Along the way, you learn the basic CosmJS concepts needed to start interacting with the Cosmos ecosystem.

 ## Script preparation

 A small, ready-made repository exists so you can experiment with CosmJS.
-Clone it from [here](https://github.com/b9lab/cosmjs-sandbox), and you will need [NodeJs](https://nodejs.org/en/download/).
+Clone it from [here](https://github.com/b9lab/cosmjs-sandbox).
+You need [NodeJs](https://nodejs.org/en/download/).
 If you open the folder in [Visual Studio Code](https://code.visualstudio.com/Download), the IDE should give you all the coding help you require.
 In the cloned folder you need to install the required modules:

 ```sh
 $ npm install